 LAMBDA offers high-quality and programmable VIT-FIT syringe pumps for microfluidic research and lab-on-chip applications.
 The combination of a high-quality and long-life Swiss motor and ball screws with extreme mechanical robustness provides the VIT-FIT microsyringe pump with the high precision of the syringe pusher movement and the resulting pulsation-free flow rate.

 Any glass, plastic, or metal syringes from 5 μl to over 150 ml could be used with the VIT-FIT programmable microfluidic syringe pump.
 Infusion rates range from 0.4 nl/min (with a 5 ml syringe) to 110 ml/min (with a 150 ml syringe).

-In the last decade, there is a great interest in analytical miniaturized systems on microchips, and on chip integrated systems for different chemical processes like mixing, reactions and detection are on rapid progress.
+In the last decade, there is a great interest in analytical miniaturized systems on microchips, and on-chip integrated systems for different chemical processes like mixing, reactions and detection are in rapid progress.

 Flow control in microfluidic / lab-on-chip applications

 Microfluidic applications demand accurate control and measurement of small fluid flows and volumes within the microchannels.
 Precise and tunable flow rates are crucial in microfluidic applications involving droplets, cell manipulation, chemical and biomolecular sensing, and sample processing.